phaserjs/phaser/README.md

 Change Log
 ----------

+Version 1.0.6 (in progress)

+* Added check into Pointer.move to always consider a Sprite that has pixelPerfect enabled, regardless of render ID.
+* BUG Found: The pixel perfect click check doesn't work if the sprite is part of a texture atlas yet.

 Version 1.0.5 (September 20th 2013)

 * Fixed issue in FrameData.getFrameIndexes where the input array was being ignored.